 Pastor Rick Dawson

-Rick is married to Sara and has two grown, married children and a granddaughter by his wife’s former marriage.
+Rick is a recent widower.
+He has two grown, married children and a granddaughter by his wife Sara's former marriage.
 All live in the Northern Virginia area and frequently gather as a family.

-Born in Detroit, Michigan his family moved to Arizona where he spent much of his early years.
-He was a member of the Boy Scouts attaining the rank of Eagle Scout with bronze and gold palms after which he transferred to the Explorer program and attained the rank of Silver Award.
+He was born in Detroit, Michigan.
+His family moved to Arizona where he spent much of his early years.
+He was a member of the Boy Scouts attaining the rank of Eagle Scout with palms, after which he transferred to the Explorer program and attained the rank of Silver Award.

 During 2014, Rick decided that the daily demands on the Camp Director could be better served by a younger man and so he was appointed as the Chief Executive Officer to act as the paid professional on the Board of Directors and to oversee the financial business of the camp.
 He continues to be the chaplain and speaks daily during the camping season.

 During 2016, discussions between the District Superintendents of the Winchester and Arlington Districts caused the formation of the Aldie/Arcola Cooperative Parrish.
 Pastor Rick was assigned to Aldie U.M.C. by the presiding elder of the Aldie/Arcola charge on 1 July 2016, an assignment he willingly volunteered for.

 Soon after starting at Aldie U.M.C., Sara’s condition (Supra Nuclear Palsy) became worse and she required constant care.
 Pastor Rick was able to obtain health aides to be with Sara during the day and he took care of her at night.
 On July 28, 2018 Pastor Rick said farewell to his bride, Sara Dawson, and she is now lying in God’s loving arms.
 Pastor Rick continues to serve Camp Highroad and Aldie U.M.C. and plans to continue, God willing, for the foreseeable future.